f5devcentral/f5-beacon-lab/docs/modules/scenarios/scenario2.rst

    ..
 NOTE:: You can view what the various health scores mean |health_numbers|

 #.
-Now select the **WEB-VS-E** component and you can see that the health Metric has also increaed to an unhealthy level.
-Since this component has a **metric-health-conditon** associated with a BIG-IP VirtualServer, we can correlate that the VirtualServer is having issues.
+Now select the **WEB-VS-E** component and you can see that the health Metric has also increased to an unhealthy level.
+Since this component has a **metric-health-condition** associated with a BIG-IP VirtualServer, we can correlate that the VirtualServer is having issues.

    |web_vs_health|